DenisovNikita/Robofish/README.md

 and write [algorithm](main_controller.c): how exactly each servo should be moving for robot pushes forward, left or right

-I am tested this algorithm using arduino connected to servo with arduino wires
+I am tested this algorithm using arduino connected to laptop and to servo with arduino wires.
+Also, my code supports controlling the robot by connecting via bluetooth and using bluetooth terminal